DVPCoder2003/cse15l-LabReport4/lab4.md

 # Lab Report 4
 ---
 ## Hello there!
-For this lab I will be doing what I had done in my lab with the exact keys that I had used
+For this lab report I will be doing what I had done in my  15L lab with the exact keys that I had used

 ### Step 4: Log into ieng6
 ![Image](Lab4S4.png)